trailmusic/Field/README.md

 > If you expose per-filter Q later, keep HP-Q/LP-Q default at **0.707**.
 (For peaking bells, a separate default of **Q=1.0** is a musical starting point.)

-## Shelf “Shape” S = **0.9** (not 1.0 on purpose)
+## Shelf "Shape" S = **0.9** (not 1.0 on purpose)

 * **S controls the knee sharpness** (RBJ shelf formulation).
 S↓ → broader, gentler knee; S↑ → tighter/kinked knee.
-* Starting slightly below 1.0 gives a **smoother hand-off** that avoids subtle gain ripple and “edge” around the transition at strong boosts/cuts.
+* Starting slightly below 1.0 gives a **smoother hand-off** that avoids subtle gain ripple and "edge" around the transition at strong boosts/cuts.
-* **Stable across sample rates / oversampling**: small changes in `w0` don’t flip the subjective feel.
+* **Stable across sample rates / oversampling**: small changes in `w0` don't flip the subjective feel.
 * **Plays well with Tilt**: when Tilt is built from complementary shelves, S=0.9 helps the low/high pair sum more smoothly around the pivot.

-> We cap the top end of S to avoid unintended emphasis or phase “bite.”
+> We cap the top end of S to avoid unintended emphasis or phase "bite."
 Broad range below 1.0 is musically useful; pushing far above ~**1.2–1.25** can get edgy with no practical upside for most sources.

 ## Mono Maker slope: 6/12/24 dB/oct